Jambi (city): History

-Jambi City was denoted as the administrative capital of the Jambi autonomic area by the Governor of Sumatra on 17 May 1946.
-In 1956, Jambi City was given its city status, and eventually became the capital of Jambi province on 6 January 1957.
+Jambi City was denoted as the administrative capital of the Jambi Autonomic Area by the Governor of Sumatra on 17 May 1946.
+In 1956, Jambi city was given its city status, and eventually became the capital of Jambi Province on 6 January 1957.

 Geography

 The total land area of Jambi city is 169.887 km².
-Jambi City is located at the south-western portion of the Sumatran Basin, a low-lying area in Eastern Sumatra with an altitude of 0 to 60m above sea level.
-A segment of the Batanghari River, the longest river in Sumatra at 1700 km, flows through Jambi City.
+Jambi city is located in the southwestern portion of the Sumatran Basin, a low-lying area in Eastern Sumatra with an altitude of 0 to 60m above sea level.
+A segment of the Batang Hari River, the longest river in Sumatra at 1700 km, flows through Jambi City.

 Demographics

-Jambi city is the most populated city in Jambi Province, with 606,200 inhabitants (17% of the province's population) living in this city in 2020.
-The city is a very diverse and multi-ethnic, consist of Jambi Malays (27.84%), Javanese (22.05%), Minangkabau (12.64%), Malays (11.47%), Chinese (6.82%), Batak (6.62%), Sundanese (4.47%), and Bugis (2.03%).
+Jambi city is the most populated city in Jambi Province, with 606,200 inhabitants (17% of the province's population) living in this city in 2020; the official estimate as of mid-2024 was 635,101 (comprising 319,396 males and 315,705 females).
+The city is a very diverse and multi-ethnic, consisting of Jambi Malays (27.84%), Javanese (22.05%), Minangkabau (12.64%), Malays (11.47%), Chinese (6.82%), Batak (6.62%), Sundanese (4.47%), and Bugis (2.03%).

 Administrative districts

-At the time of the 2010 Census, the city of Jambi was subdivided into eight administrative districts (kecamatan), but since 2010, three additional districts have been added by the splitting of existing districts - Alam Barajo, Danau Sipin and Paal Merah.
-The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census.
-The table also includes the locations of the district administrative centres, and the number of administrative villages (urban kelurahan) in each district.
+At the time of the 2010 Census, the city of Jambi was subdivided into eight administrative districts (kecamatan), but during the following decade, three additional districts were added by the splitting of existing districts - Alam Barajo, Danau Sipin and Paal Merah.
+The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid-2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as urban kelurahan), and their postcodes.

 Note: (a) the 2010 populations of these new districts are included with the figure for the district from which they were cut.

 Climate

 Jambi has a tropical rainforest climate (Af) according to the Köppen climate classification, with a minimum temperature of 22 to 23 C and a maximum temperature of 30 to 32 C. The level of humidity ranges from 82 to 28%.
-Annual rainfall of Jambi City is 2296.1 mm, with the rainy season lasting from October to March with 20 rainy days a month.
+The annual rainfall of Jambi City is 2296.1 mm, with the rainy season lasting from October to March with 20 rainy days a month.
 The dry season lasts from April to September with an average of 16 rainy days a month.

 Transportation

-The city is served by Sultan Thaha Airport, which has connections to Jakarta, Batam, Palembang, Medan, Bengkulu, Bandar Lampung and Pekanbaru.
+The city is served by Sultan Thaha Airport, which has connections to Jakarta, Batam, Palembang, Medan, Bengkulu, Bandar Lampung, and Pekanbaru.

 Trans-Sumatran Highway crosses the city.
-Jambi port is located over Batang Hari River.
+Jambi Port is located over the Batang Hari River.